foreverphoenix/the-phoenix-flavour/content/bioware/mass-effect/mod-installation.md

 - Click **Install Textures**, the button in the bottom right corner.
 - All options and mods should be enabled by default.
-- Feel free to toggle off 4K Texture LODs if you are concerned over performance.
+- Feel free to toggle off 4K Texture LODs if you are concerned with performance.
 - Click **Begin Installation** once you're ready.
 - Configure the available options for **MEUITM**:
   - Asari Face Style **Smooth** ([comparison](https://staticdelivery.nexusmods.com/mods/237/images/1/1-1517990254-647389271.jpeg))